jarmokivekas/tuamk-thesis/doc/overview.md

 In an optimal SDR solution the antenna would be essentially connected  directly to the ADC.
 However, in actual applications it is usually necessary to implement a radio front end.
 Typical parts of such a front end include a bandpass filter (BPF), a low-noise amplifier (LNA) \cite{needed}

-## The Universal Sofware Defined Radio Peripheral
+## The Universal Software Defined Radio Peripheral

 The USRP is a platform that is designed for research applications \cite{needed}, and it is evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}.